GUIDELINES FOR SPEAKERS

 Your Live Presentation on the Day

-If you want to show a PPT during your live presentation, Aventri highly recommends saving your PPT deck as a PDF.
+If you want to show a PPT during your live presentation, your file should be less than 100mb and Aventri highly recommends saving your PPT deck as a PDF.

 For your live presentation Aventri recommends that any video clips or animations in your presentation are uploaded separately and not embedded within the Powerpoint.
 All you will need is the URL for your video or animation.